oluwatobajoshua/cooperative/README.md

-I'm trying to build an app using next.js

-this is what we want to app to do

-this is an update requirement

 Here’s the updated list of features for the ERP Cooperative Application, incorporating the alternative approaches discussed for the confirmation of deductions and other enhancements:

 Updated Features for the ERP Cooperative Application